VermaNikunj/Chat-Bot/README.md

 # Chat-_Bot
-A virtual assistant for the questioning and answering conversation.
+A virtual assistant for the questioning and answering conversations.